Victim arrested for opening fire during fatal shootout outside Queens catering hall involving apparent assault rifle

 The younger victim left the scene before medics arrived and went to King County Hospital, where he is in stable condition.

-Whyte, who is from Bridgeport, Conn., took himself to Jamaica Hospital before first responders arrived but cops tracked him down and linked him to the shooting, police said.
+Whyte, who is from Bridgeport, Connecticut, took himself to Jamaica Hospital before first responders arrived but cops tracked him down and linked him to the shooting, police said.

 Surveillance video shows the killer firing rapidly with what appears to be an assault rifle, though police have described it as a rifle.
 Another weapon, a handgun, was recovered at the scene.